 Kakabeka Falls: 5 Reasons to Stop on Your Next Cross Country Trip

-The breathtaking waterfalls at Kakabeka Falls Provincial Park are easily accessed right off the Trans-Canada Highway just west of Thunder Bay.
+This epic waterfall is the best Northern Ontario pit stop ever.
+Kakabeka Falls Provincial Park is easily accessed right off the Trans-Canada Highway just west of Thunder Bay.

-It had been quite a few years since I had visited Kakabeka Falls when I decided to stop while on a road trip this summer.
+It had been quite a few years since I had visited Kakabeka Falls in Northwest Ontario when I decided to stop while on a road trip this summer.
 In the past, I had only viewed the falls from the highway side.
 This year, we decided to spend some time and cross the bridge to the other side of the waterfalls, and I'm so glad I did!
 I am truly amazed by the beauty and power of the waterfalls.
+Often called the Niagara of the North, they're Ontario's second-highest falls.

 Here are 5 reasons you must stop at Kakabeka Falls next time you are in Northwest Ontario